 A mud tube is made of small pieces of soil and wood and most commonly used by subterranean termites.
 It helps protect termites from predators and dry environments while traveling between a food source and the nest.
 It is possible to find a termite mud tube that is no longer active.

 Molds have the potential to cause health problems.
-Molds produce allergens, irritants, and in some cases
+Molds produce allergens (substances that can cause allergic reactions), irritants, and in some cases, potentially toxic substances (mycotoxins).

 Indoor Air Quality testing

 Children are more susceptible to air pollution because they breathe a greater volume of air relative to their body weight.

 How do I choose a good home inspector?